 and love it for the shape puzzle and for teaching time telling concepts.

 Fractions Math Toys

-Learning Resources Pizza Fraction Fun introduces kids to fractions and has multiple ways to play for more fraction challenges including adding and subtracting fractions.
+Learning Resources Pizza Fraction Fun (affiliate link) introduces kids to fractions and has multiple ways to play for more fraction challenges including adding and subtracting fractions.